 The more we reflect on the amazing truth that sin and death has been swallowed up forever, through Christ's victorious Resurrection from the dead, the more we marvel at the length and breadth and depth and height of God's love for each one of us - and the more we should express our own love for Him, in all we are and say and do.

-Heavenly Father, thank You for the beautiful story of Lazarus and the many lessons we learn from this amazing passage of Scripture.
+Heavenly Father, thank You for the beautiful story of Lazarus and the many lessons I can learn from this amazing passage of Scripture.
 Thank You that sickness, sin, death, and hell, which is the inevitable result of all who fall short of Your glory, has been conquered forever through the death, burial, and Resurrection of the Lord Jesus Christ on our behalf.
-Thank You that just as Mary and Martha's period of misery was turned into laughter and joy, so our night of weeping has also been turned into a morning of joy with peals of singing - through faith in Christ our Redeemer.
-Thank You that because He lives we too shall live.
-May we sing forth Your praise and glory in the eternal ages to come.
-In Jesus' name, AMEN.
+Thank You that just as Mary and Martha’s period of misery was turned into laughter and joy, so my night of weeping has also been turned into a morning of joy with peals of singing, through faith in Christ my Redeemer.
+Thank You that because He lives, I too shall live.
+May I sing forth Your praise and glory in the eternal ages to come.
+In Jesus' name I pray, AMEN.